U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Daniel Segal (Pitzer College)

-Danielle Purifoy (University of North Carolina at Chapel Hill)
+Danielle Purifoy (University of North Carolina Chapel Hill)

 Dara Orenstein (The George Washington University)